logicmonitor/k8s-helm-charts/argus/README.md

 - **imageRepository (default: `"logicmonitor/argus"`):** The respository to use for the Argus docker image.
 - **imageTag:** The argus container image tag to use.
 - **collector.escalationChainID:** The ID of the escalation chain of the collectors.
+- **collector.version:** The version of the collectors.
+- **collector.useEA:** On a collector downloading event, either download the latest EA version or the latest GD version.